Jako/ContextKeeper/docs/index.md

 # ContextKeeper

-Avoid saving resources in the wrong context.
+Prevent resources from being saved in the wrong context.

 ### Requirements